1994 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Other Features Of The 1994 Quarter

-The 1994 clad quarter is a cupronickel coin with a core made of 100% copper.
-These specimens are round with a reed rim and have a standard diameter of 0.95669 inches (24.3 mm).
-A weight of 0.2 ounces (5.67 g) and a thickness of 0.06889 inches (1.75 mm) are the same as in other pieces from the series.
+The 1994 clad quarter is a cupronickel coin — specifically 91.67% copper and 8.33% nickel — with a pure copper core.
+These specimens are round with a reeded (ridged) rim and have a standard diameter of 0.95669 inches (24.3 mm), a weight of 0.2 ounces (5.67 g), and a thickness of 0.06889 inches (1.75 mm).

 Also Read: Top 20 Most Valuable 1776-1976 Bicentennial Quarter

-1994 Quarter Mintage & Survival Data
+1994 Quarter Value: Mintage and Survival Data

 1994 Quarter Mintage & Survival Chart